 The second scientific argument relies upon the very well-known Second Law of Thermodynamics.
 According to this law, in a closed system like the universe, the system will become more and more disorderly over time.

-Eventually, the energy in the universe will become spread out evenly throughout the universe.
+Eventually, the energy in the universe will spread evenly throughout the universe.
 The universe, at that point, becomes a featureless place with no stars, no planets, and most certainly no life.

 If given enough time, the universe becomes featureless without life, and if the universe is infinite in age, why has this not occurred?
 Therefore, a lifeless universe has not happened (because you are alive!), so the universe can not have an infinite age.